 Even though most of us will probably set goals that are related to work or health, you can set other goals too.
-For instance, in 2017 my goal is to visit Alaska and Hawaii.
-Additionally, I want to do another trip in the desert with my friends (and bring plenty of mike's hard along with us of course!).
+For instance, in 2018 my goal is to visit Alaska (my 50th state) and Hawaii (Heather's 50th state).
+We managed that ... even making it to Hawaii twice last year.

 At the end of the day, there's no right or wrong choices for setting your goals.
 You just have to do it, measure your progress against the goal and have the confidence that you can achieve whatever it is you set out to do!